eslamanter/ahly-2010-2011/README.md

 # ahly-2010-2011

-Match-by-match statistics of Alahly in EPL 2010-11.
+Match-by-match statistics of the football team of Alahly in the Egyptian Premier League of 2010-2011.